Isla Espiritu Santo La Paz

 We sped past the stunning white sands of Balandra and other beaches before crossing the open water that separates Isla Espiritu Santo from the mainland.

-Heading into one of the sheltered bays, Benjamin pointed out the ruins of some pearl famers houses along the shore before we came to our first stop to see Frigate Birds.
+Heading into one of the sheltered bays, Benjamin pointed out the ruins of some pearl farmers houses along the shore before we came to our first stop to see Frigate Birds.

 Once on the move again Benjamin’s keen eye spotted some dolphins in another bay so we manoeuvred to go and investigate.

-Sure enough a dozen or so dolphins were swimming around and they immediately swam either side of our boat as we got great views of them.
+Sure enough, a dozen or so dolphins were swimming around and they immediately swam either side of our boat so we got great views of them.